 The planetarium and Moon Rocks drop-in activities need to take place in a large hall, other activities can use any space within the school that can accommodate up to 30 pupils (classroom, library, etc).
 The planetarium is for indoor use only and needs a floor space measuring 6 x 6 metres plus a height of 3.2 metres.
 The floor space needs to be clean and dry.
 Access to electricity is essential.

 Travel & overnight stay

 Travel is free within a 20 mile radius of Hastings, and charged at 45p per mile if you need us to travel further.
-And if the journey is over 90 miles, we may have to charge for an overnight stay which costs an extra £35.
+And if the journey will take us over 2 hours, we may have to charge for an overnight stay which costs an extra £35.
 If our journey includes tolls and ferry charges, these will be added too.